eyalabraham/dragon/README.md

 ROM code files are loaded as-is into the Dragon's ROM cartridge memory address space.
 No auto start is provided, but the BASIC EXEC vector if modified to point to 0xC000, so a simple EXEC on from the BASIC prompt will start the ROM code.

 CAS files are parsed and loaded upon request.
 CAS files has a 'load address' built into them and the loader uses these addresses as a load address.
 CAS files are old-style tape images and not memeory images, so the are parsed and processed to prepare them for loading as a memory image.
 More on [CAS file formats here](https://retrocomputing.stackexchange.com/questions/150/what-format-is-used-for-coco-cassette-tapes/153#153), and [Dragon 32 CAS format here](https://archive.worldofdragon.org/index.php?title=Tape%5CDisk_Preservation#CAS_File_Format).
 This method of loading CAS files is probably the wrong way to deal with cassette files.
-I will change this in the next revision to a method where a cassette file is mounted (like loading a cassette into a tape player), and then use the BASIC CLOAD and CLOADM commands do the reading like the XROAR emulator does.
+I might change this in a future revision to a method where a cassette file is mounted (like loading a cassette into a tape player), and then use the BASIC CLOAD and CLOADM commands do the reading like the XROAR emulator does.

 ### TODOs